COVID-19 SAFETY MEASURES

 We’ve gone cashless, and are working to reduce contact points and well known areas that cause congestion.
 We’ll be rolling out an enhanced cleaning program, including self-service wipes in locations like the portable toilet and food & beer seating area.
-Hand sanitizer will be available throughout the festival and at every obstacle on course.
+Hand sanitizer, provided by Tough Mudder partner Every Man Jack will be available throughout the festival and at every obstacle on course.

 YOUR COVID TOUGH PLEDGE

 Tough Mudder is all about teamwork– and we all need to stick together to keep our entire community safe when returning to the mud.
 While we’ve got a solid plan in place to protect you, here’s how you can do your part: